-(Mat-Jib sushi and hot dogs is a new stall) When it comes to food courts, I’m usually not a huge fan but I was curious when I heard about the new H Mart out in Cary.
-The one Triangle location for a chain of Korean supermarkets had a large Asian food court and during my first quick visit, it had a line 50 deep on a Saturday!
-So I took a pass but had to try again on a weekday lunch slot and can tell you it was totally worth the wait.
-If you’re a fan of Asian eats, I’m sure something here at the H Mart food court will tickle your fancy.
+When it comes to food courts, I’m usually not a huge fan but if you enjoy Asian eats, you’ll really like the H Mart out in Cary.
+This single, Triangle location for a chain of Korean supermarkets has a large Asian food court.
+From Korean to Japanese, Taiwanese, and Thai I’m pretty sure something here at the H Mart food court will tickle your fancy.

-But we’re here for the food court today which is conveniently located on the right hand side of H Mart.
-Over in the food court you’ll find a variety of store fronts with all sorts of interesting names: Sogongdong Tofu House, Soo Carolina Chicken, Love Bao Taiwanese Kitchen, Don-Don Udon-Donburi ring the food court in counter-clockwise direction.
-There’s a final option, Koon Nine Thai on the other side of the produce area to the left.
+But we’re all about the food court which is conveniently located on the right-hand side of the H Mart entrance.
+In this authentic, ethnic food court you’ll find a variety of storefronts with all sorts of interesting names: Sogongdong Tofu House, Soo Carolina Chicken, Mat Jib, Love Bao Taiwanese Kitchen, Don-Don Udon-Donburi ring the food court.
+There’s a final option, Koon Nine Thai on the other side of the produce area, to the left, don’t miss it!

-While H Mart serves about 8 or so types, my sweet and spicy chicken is wonderful.
+If you’re into Korean fried chicken, Soo Carolina chicken serves about 8 or so types, my sweet and spicy chicken is wonderful.
 Korean fried chicken is double-fried resulting in a thick, dense crust smothered in a mostly sweet sauce.
 And it’s a huge portion with 10 or so pieces for the half order ($13).
-The chicken is tender and perfectly cooked, I only take a couple of bites because I know I’ve over-ordered and want to save my appetite for the main meal.
-The entrees at H Mart are served up on plastic trays so I’m not sure how I will be taking home some of my extra food!
-Also they didn’t give me any napkins with my chicken which is odd given how much sauce it has on it.
-And there’s no apparent napkin dispensers so I have to ask for some extras from a stall, sigh.
+The chicken is tender and perfectly cooked, I only take a couple of bites because I want to save my appetite for the main meal.
+The entrees at H Mart are served up on plastic trays and pretty basic dinnerware!
+Taking food home if you don’t finish your meal is not necessarily an easy option.